Azure/azure-sdk-for-net/sdk/cognitivelanguage/Azure.AI.Language.QuestionAnswering/README.md

 ### Authenticate the client

 In order to interact with the Question Answering service, you'll need to create an instance of the [`QuestionAnsweringClient`][questionanswering_client_class] class.
-You will need an **endpoint**, and an **API key** instantiate a client object.
+You will need an **endpoint**, and an **API key** to instantiate a client object.
 For more information regarding authenticating with Cognitive Services, see [Authenticate requests to Azure Cognitive Services][cognitive_auth].

 #### Get an API key